cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

     // abort transaction if an unmodifiable field is modified
-    // upgraded connection state must be in `UPGRADE_INIT` abortTransactionUnless(
+    // upgraded connection state must be in `UPGRADE_INIT`
+    // NOTE: Any added fields are by default modifiable. abortTransactionUnless(
         proposedUpgrade.connection.state == UPGRADE_INIT &&
         proposedUpgrade.connection.counterpartyConnectionIdentifier == currentConnection.counterpartyConnectionIdentifier &&